ssen04/ssen04/README.md

 ## Some Fun Facts about me!! <img align="left" width="150" height="150" src="https://media.giphy.com/media/wY9JZ3GhzgmwATTfUq/giphy.gif">

-- 🔭 I'm a Junior Year Undergraduate Student in Computer Science and Mathematics at University Of British Columbia
+- 🔭 I'm a Junior Year Undergraduate Student in Computer Science and Mathematics at **University Of British Columbia**
+- 🎯 I'm a Software Developer at **Ballard Powers**
 - 📫 Reach me at **sensukanya2001@gmail.com**
 - ⚡ Fun fact: I can solve the Rubik's Cube!